 The Colorado Fuel and Iron Company (CF&I) and its predecessor companies: The Central Colorado Improvement Company, Southern Colorado Coal & Town Company, the Colorado Fuel Company, the Colorado Coal and Iron Company, the Grand River Coal & Coke Company, and the Denver Fuel Company, had numerous mines and quarries throughout Southern Colorado, New Mexico, Wyoming, and Utah.
 Most of these mines produced coal, though others produced iron, flourspar, lime, and calcite, all of which were used to produce steel at the Pueblo mill.

 Through the operation of these various mines, CF&I created an important industrial base for the economic growth of Colorado.
 Capital and labor were brought to the region from around the world by CF&I, and numerous communities were built to support this burgeoning industry.
-As the first vertically integrated corporation West of the Mississippi, CF&I was essential in the development of agriculture, transportation, secondary manufacturing, and energy production in the region.
+As the first vertically integrated corporation West of the Mississippi River, CF&I was essential in the development of agriculture, transportation, secondary manufacturing, and energy production in the region.
 None of it was possible, however, without the mines and the men that produced these raw materials.

 Notes on How to Use this Book

-This Scalar is intended as a research and general knowledge database of mines that were either owned or leased by the Colorado Fuel and Iron Company.
+This exhibit is intended as a research and general knowledge database of mines that were either owned or leased by the Colorado Fuel and Iron Company.
 To use this book, simply click the index up in the left corner to browse by chapter or use the search function to search for specific mines or media.
-Anything that has been written within this book can be searched using the search function, including dates, locations or types of mine.
+Anything that has been written within this book can be searched using the search function, including dates, locations, or types of mine.
 Each media file has been labeled to correspond with each mine for easier searching.
-For more questions about the images and media used in this scalar, questions should be directed to the Steelworks Center of the West.
+For more questions about the images and media used in this exhibit, questions should be directed to the Steelworks Center of the West.

 There are some pages with audio files that play automatically.
 If you do not wish to hear them simply scroll down to the bottom of the page and you can pause the audio player that plays the file.
 The audio clips were chosen with the hearing impaired in mind and do not include vital information about any of the mines.